Xun Fan: Background

 Xun Fan was born into the Xun clan of Yingchuan commandery during the reign of Cao Fang, as the son of Xun Xu, who eventually became a high-ranking minister of the Jin dynasty.
 When Xun Fan was about four years old, Sima Yi seized power in Cao Wei via a coup.
-With the Sima clan tightening their control throughout the 250s and early 260s under Sima Yi's sons Sima Shi and Sima Zhao, Xun Xu aligned himself with the Simas.
+As the Sima clan continued to tighten their control throughout the 250s and early 260s under Sima Yi's sons Sima Shi and Sima Zhao, Xun Xu aligned himself with the Sima clan, although Xun Fan's activities during this period were poorly documented.
 In September 265, Sima Zhao died, leaving his son Sima Yan as regent of Cao Wei.
 About five months later in February 266, Sima Yan usurped the throne from Cao Huan, establishing the Jin dynasty; Yan himself would be posthumously known as Emperor Wu of Jin.
-Xun Fan's activities during Emperor Wu's reign were poorly documented; when Emperor Wu died in May 290, Xun Fan was about 45 years old.
+Xun Fan's activities during Emperor Wu's reign were also poorly documented; when Emperor Wu died in May 290, Xun Fan was about 45 years old.

 Xun Fan was appointed a Gentleman of the Yellow Gate during the Yuankang era (元康, 291–299) of the reign of Emperor Hui of Jin, Emperor Wu's son and successor.
 Prior to Xun Fan's appointment, Xun Xu had been instructed to craft a bell.
 However, as Xun Xu died in late 289, the imperial court ordered Xun Fan to take up his father's task.
 Xun Fan was able to complete the bell, and it was used for rituals and ceremonies.